 Success

-Once the wizard has finished installing, navigate to VPN > OpenVPN and select Client Export and set up the options as follows:
+Navigate to VPN > OpenVPN and select Client Export tab.
+Configure as follows:-

 OpenVPN Server